gramaziokohler/radii_docs/_sources/tutorial/grashopper/documentation_rst/16_save_scenario.rst

 Duration    of the scenario when played on auto play in the viewer
 ==========  ==============================================================================================

-An example on how to use the component can be found in the Guide at `Tutorial: Advanced Presentation`_
+An example on how to use the component can be found in the Guide at `Tutorial Advanced Presentation`_